A deep dive into decimalisation…

 For centuries, Britain’s coinage consisted of pounds, shillings, pence, farthings, crowns, half pennies… the list goes on!

-It wasn’t until 1961 however, that the Government set up a special committee to think about whether Britain should introduce a decimal currency.
+It wasn’t until 1961 however, that the Government set up a special committee to discuss whether Britain should introduce a decimal currency.

 On 1 March 1966 the Chancellor of the Exchequer, James Callaghan, announced that pounds, shillings and pence would be replaced by a decimal currency, with a hundred units in a pound.